 CRISPR’s potential captured his team’s interest.
 Liu and his new postdoc at the time, Alexis Komor, thought they could harness the technology to do even more – to individually edit the four letters (A, T, G, and C) that make up DNA.
 "What fascinated me was whether we could make precise edits by doing chemistry on the genome – without cutting the DNA.”

 Komor and Liu’s 2016 breakthrough was linking a version of Cas9 with an enzyme able to rearrange atoms.
-The result was a hybrid protein, dubbed a cytosine base editor, that could park at specific points in the genome and convert one type of DNA letter into another – C to T or G to A. One year later, Liu’s team developed adenine base editors, which can switch A to G and T to C.
+The result was a hybrid protein, dubbed a cytosine base editorexternal link, opens in a new tab, that could park at specific points in the genome and convert one type of DNA letter into another – C to T or G to A. One year later, Liu’s team developed adenine base editorsexternal link, opens in a new tab, which can switch A to G and T to C.